ChaseCollins22/AppointmentScheduler/README.txt

 a screen where customers can be filtered by their type, postal code, and by month created.
 A contact schedule will also be available.
 The contact schedule shows all appointments for each contact available.

+I chose to create an additional report on the customers by their postal code.
+I thought this would be useful for a business or office to see where they have the most/least customers geographically.

 MySQL Driver: mysql:mysql-connector-java:8.0.25